An acronym for Moment of Inertia.

-The Moment of Inertia (MOI) of a putter is a measurement of its resistance to twisting on off-center hits.
-The greater the MOI, the more stable your putter will be.
-However, it has only a small effect on most putts.
+The Moment of Inertia (MOI) of a putter is a measurement of its resistance to twisting on off-centre hits.
+The greater the figure, the more stable your putter will be.

 It is the techno-talk manufacturers use to promote their putters.
 In simple terms the moment of inertia is the measure of a putter's resistance to twisting on off-centre hits.
 The greater the moment of inertia, the less the putter blade rotation and loss of energy.